mozilla/pkipolicy/rootstore/policy.md

     * [ETSI EN 319 411-1][ETSI-319-411-1]
       and [ETSI EN 319 411-2][ETSI-319-411-2] - LCP, NCP, NCP+

+ETSI TS 102 042 and TS 101 456 audits are only acceptable for audit periods ending in July 2017 or earlier.

 #### 3.1.3 Public Audit Information ####

 The publicly-available documentation relating to each audit MUST contain at